 One of the frustrating things about Google’s Quality Score metric, is that there is no definitive way to track or improve them.
 Having a high quality score is useful, as it will drive down the cost of ads.
 However, even Google Partner Ad Agencies do not have clear indication on how to increase them.
 What’s more, is that the claims that quality score decreasing ad costs are largely anecdotal.

 We have not found any case studies claiming quality score has caused enough shift in ad costs to justify extra dedication to the metric.
+Sure, there are hints here and there of factors that may contribute (such as adding an extension to a text ad).
+However, these studies are inconclusive.
+Before you go running to Google Ads and adding an extension to every text ad you have, here’s something to consider:

 At the end of the day, if your ROAS (return on ad spend) is there… this isn’t really a metric worth fussing over.